 For example, the European Union (EU) has a Value Added Tax (VAT) that require any digital business that sells to anyone in the EU to collect taxes based on the customer’s location – not on the seller’s location.
 That means you have to collect taxes from sales in EU countries not where your business is located and pay each country its VAT.

-How to Start an eCommerce Store: You’re Not Alone
+How to Choose an Ecommerce Service Provider: You’re Not Alone

-One thing that may help you decide what eCommerce provider would be best for your business is the level of support it gives it’s sellers.
-Selz’s FounderU shares many stories of people, just like you, who started their business using Selz.
+One thing that may help you decide what Ecommerce provider would be best for your business is the level of support it gives its sellers.
+Selz shares many stories of people, just like you, who started their business using Selz.
 It also has videos and how-to guides on everything from email marketing to hacking social media.

 Just remember that you’re not in this by yourself.
-The best eCommerce provider will be your partner every step of the way.
+The best Ecommerce service provider will be your partner every step of the way.